thoughtspot/thoughtspot.github.io/_end-user/search/search-answers.md

 ![]({{ site.baseurl }}/images/search-answers-result.png "Result of a search across existing Answers and Pinboards")

 1. When you select an existing Answer artifact from the list by clicking it, you can see what it is.
+ThoughtSpot automatically selects the first result in the search, and opens the **Details** panel.
 If it is a chart, the results list reports the type of chart (Column, Bar, Line, and so on).
 The results list also includes all relevant Headlines and Tables.

    Additionally, the interface exposes these details: